Waldo (footballer): Club career

 Waldo was born in Niterói, Rio de Janeiro.
 After joining Madureira Esporte Clube's youth setup in the early 1950s, he made his debut as a senior in 1953.

-On 11 April 1954, Waldo signed for Fluminense FC, and was the top goalscorer of all tournaments which his team won.
+On 11 April 1954, Waldo signed for Fluminense FC, and was the top scorer of all tournaments which his team won.
 In the 1957 edition of the Torneio Rio – São Paulo, he was one of the most important players as Flu were crowned champions without losing a game.

-Waldo left Fluminense on 1 July 1961 with a record of 319 goals in only 403 matches, the club's top goalscorer of all time.
+Waldo left Fluminense on 1 July 1961 with a record of 319 goals in only 403 matches, the club's all-time scorer.
 He immediately moved to La Liga's Valencia CF, signing as a replacement for his compatriot Walter Marciano who had just died at the age of 29 in a car accident after a friendly between the two sides.

 Waldo made his debut in the Spanish top division on 3 September 1961, in a 3–0 away loss against Real Zaragoza.
 He scored his first two goals for the club six days later, in a 3–0 home win over Real Oviedo.

 On 19 November 1961, Waldo scored four times in a 6–2 home rout of FC Barcelona, and finished his first season abroad with 14 goals from 30 appearances.
-On 12 June 1963, he equalised as Valencia came from behind to win 2–1 at GNK Dinamo Zagreb in the first leg of the Fairs Cup Final (4–1 on aggregate).
+On 12 June 1963, he equalised as Valencia came from behind to win 2–1 at GNK Dinamo Zagreb in the first leg of the Fairs Cup final (4–1 on aggregate).

-Waldo netted a career-best 24 league goals in the 1966–67 campaign, and started in the 2–1 Spanish Cup Final victory against Athletic Bilbao on 2 July 1967.
+Waldo netted a career-best 24 league goals in the 1966–67 campaign, and started in the 2–1 Spanish Cup final victory against Athletic Bilbao on 2 July 1967.
 He represented the Che until 1970, scoring 157 goals in 294 competitive matches.

-In summer 1970, Waldo joined Valencian Community neighbours Hércules CF, retiring after one season in the Segunda División at the age of 36.
+In summer 1970, Waldo joined Valencian Community neighbours Hércules CF. He retired after one season in the Segunda División, at the age of 36.

 International career

-Waldo earned five caps for Brazil and scored two goals, being a part of the squad which won the 1960 Taça do Atlântico.
+Waldo earned five caps for Brazil and scored two goals, being a part of the squad that won the 1960 Taça do Atlântico.

-International goals

-Scores and results lists Brazil's goal tally first.

-Personal life
+Personal life and death

 Waldo's younger brother, Wanderley, was also a footballer and a forward.
 He spent most of his career with Levante UD and CD Málaga, and the pair were teammates at Hércules.

-Death

 On 25 February 2019, after five years battling with Alzheimer's disease, Waldo died in Burjassot at the age of 84.
+Wanderley also died of the same disease a year later.